Report to Hikers February 17-February 23

 Hike report by Jim

-Welcome to Beth, Margaret S and John on their first hike with the group!
+Warm welcome to Dawn on her first hike with the group!

 View Leigh Ann’s photo album.